Work Hard, Play Hard

 The office is the nerve center of Camp.
 The Office Assistant helps write the daily information letter on what's happening at camp, answers phones, oversees guest check-in, and creates a friendly office environment.
 He/she must be Apple literate and willing to remain chipper working indoors at an outdoor-oriented camp.

 The Photographer and Assistant Photographer capture Camp's events using digital SLRs, as well as taking family portraits, providing photo clinics, organizing sales, and creating an original slide show arranged to music at the end of each week.
 An outgoing and positive attitude is essential for both positions.
 The Photographers capture everything from basketball tournaments to sunsets to sun-soaked Munchkins.

 KITCHEN CREW (6)

 An incredibly intense and vibrant space at Camp.
 Walking into the kitchen you can feel the love, the passion, and the energy it takes to create 1,000 meals a day.
 The kitchen crew is a tight group that enjoys an uninhibited workspace filled with dancing, laughing, mixing, mopping, and frying.
 The work might get repetitive, but the conversations won’t.

 Or Be Something New!

 SSC is an outdoor classroom where alumni and their families engage in the interests of our staffers.
 As the teacher, what new programs would you host?
-Past programs have included fly fishing, astronomy/star gazing, book discussions, music reviews, design thinking brainstorms, and creative writing workships.
+Past programs have included fly fishing, astronomy/star gazing, book discussions, music reviews, design thinking brainstorms, and creative writing workshops.
 Create your own position, and come tell us about it; we're always looking for innovation.
-Again, you can contact Staff Director Nate Lohn at firstname.lastname@example.org with any questions!
+Again, you can contact Staff Director Megan Calfas at email@example.com with any questions!